jprotzman/signalk-venus-tanks-plugin/README.md

 the Venus operating system.

-The plugin is designed to compensate for the deficiencies of Venus' tank data hndling and will allow a Venus based display like CCGX to render tank data even if it derives from an unsupported multi-channel tank monitoring device like a Maretron MFP100 or Garnet SeeLevel.
+The plugin is designed to compensate for the deficiencies of Venus' tank data processing and will allow a Venus based display like CCGX to render tank data even if it derives from an unsupported multi-channel tank monitoring device like a Maretron MFP100 or Garnet SeeLevel.

 ## System requirements